tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 input.
 This is what all these interfaces do, unless you configure one of the iterators as mentioned above.

+The production of replacement characters as error-handling strategy is good for memory compactness and safety.
+It allows use to store all our text as UTF-8 (or, less compactly, as UTF-16), and then process code points as transcoding views.
+If an error occurs, the transcoding views will simply produce a replacement character; ther is no danger of UB.

 Code units are just numbers.
 All of these interfaces treat integral types as code units of various sizes (at least the ones that are 8-, 16-, or 32-bit).
 Signedness is ignored.